-Unlike the previous two torque wrenches listed here, AC Delco’s electronic wrench can be used both clockwise and counter clockwise.
-It’s accurate to within 2% clockwise and within 3% counterclockwise and has a torque range of 10 to 99 lbs.
+Unlike other torque wrenches listed here, ACDelco’s electronic wrench can be used both clockwise and counter clockwise.
+It’s accurate to within 2 percent clockwise and within 3 percent counterclockwise and has a torque range of 9.9 to 99 ft-lbs.
 It’s not appropriate for industrial applications or for those who may use their torque wrench every day, but is a good option for the home wrencher.

-AC Delco also offers a 1 Year manufacturer’s warranty with the wrench, which protects against defects in materials and workmanship.
+ACDelco also offers a one-year manufacturer’s warranty with the wrench, which protects against defects in materials and workmanship.
 The wrench is also well-priced for an electronic torque wrench.

 6. Precision Instruments 1/2" Drive Split Beam Torque Wrench

-This relatively inexpensive torque wrench from Precision Instruments features a dial that allows the user to set the desired torque value from 40lb to 250lb in 5 lb increments.
+This recommendation from Precision Instruments features a dial that allows the user to set the desired torque value from 40 ft-lbs to 250 ft-lbs in increments of 5 ft-lbs.
 A small metal cover then locks the value in so the dial does not get accidentally adjusted when you’re wrenching away.
-The dial is said to be more accurate than other ‘twist handle’ style wrenches.
+The dial is said to be more accurate than other “twist handle” style wrenches.